awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 }
 ```

-If you create this role using the IAM console, Amazon ES is not included in the **Select role type** list\.
+If you create this role using the IAM console, Amazon ES is not included in the **Choose the service that will use this role** list\.
 However, you can still create the role by choosing **Amazon EC2**, following the steps to create the role, and then editing the role's trust relationships to `es.amazonaws.com` instead of `ec2.amazonaws.com`\.
 For instructions and additional information, see [Creating a Role for an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) and [Modifying a Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html#roles-managingrole-editing-console) in the *IAM User Guide*\.

 **Note**
 Only IAM users or roles with access to this service role may [register snapshot repositories](#es-managedomains-snapshot-registerdirectory)\.
 A common way to provide access is to attach the following policy to a different user or role: